Water use, sustainability, and efficiency by choosing quality systems and materials, and providing environmentally friendly solutions.

 Rainwater storage tanks (whether plumbed to the house or not) also require a building consent where they: exceed 2,000 litres capacity and are supported not more than 2 metres above the ground; or exceed 500 litres capacity and are supported not more than 4 metres above the ground.

 Any rainwater system that is connected to a mains water supply must be designed to minimise the risk of contamination of the mains water supply by including an air gap or backflow prevention device.
+Acceptable Solution G12/AS1 requires that the air gap must be the greater of 25 mm, or twice the diameter of the supply pipe.
 The system must also be designed to minimise the risk of contamination to rainwater intended for household use.

 Ministry of Health recommendations